Summary: The Two Sources of Morality and Religion (page 2)

 Why is it that great men have drawn crowds behind them?
 They ask for nothing, and yet they obtain.
 They have no need to exhort; they have only to exist; their existence is a call 3.

-One might say that love for humanity is at the origin of this second form of morality, but this remains too abstract and general.
+One might say that love for humanity lies at the origin of this second form of morality—but that remains too abstract and general.

 It corresponds to a particular psychological disposition.
-In the case of social morality, we act in our own interest or in the collective interest (which, indirectly, benefits our private interest).
-This is the sign of a soul closed in on itself.
+In the case of social morality, we act in our own interest or in the collective interest, which indirectly serves our private interest.
+This is the mark of a soul closed in on itself.

 The opposite attitude is that of the open soul.
 Strictly speaking, it does not seek the interest of others—since that would remain a form of calculation—but consists in the love of others.